foreverphoenix/the-phoenix-flavour/content/skyforge/introduction/_index.md

 ## About me

 Hi!
-I'm Phoenix (24/nb).
-At the time of this writing, I have been modding Skyrim for about ten years which makes me feel extremely old in the way that only 20-something people can.
+I'm Phoenix (25/nb).
+At the time of this writing, I have been modding Skyrim for over ten years which makes me feel extremely old.
 Gosh, look at me, I'm practically ancient.

 Once upon a time, I was modding Skyrim with Nexus Mod Manager and LOOT on my crappy old laptop, feeling very accomplished when I incorporated Bashed Patches and Merged Patches into my workflow.
 I ran Climates of Tamriel and Realistic Lighting Overhaul with RealVision ENB (good old days) and I routinely failed at properly installing SKSE or ENBSeries.
 But I kept at it because I really, really enjoyed modding and eventually I got better at it.

 In December 2017 I finally realised a dream of mine by publishing my own modding guide, The Phoenix Flavour.
-I will be honest with you, it was pretty terrible at first.
+To be perfectly honest, it was pretty terrible at first.
 I had no idea what I was doing!
-In the following years, TPF moved several times, off the Nexus to Wordpress-based websites and finally to much more sophisticated Hugo-based static site (that's where you are right now!).
-The guide steadily grew in scope and quality thanks to generous community feedback.
+In the following years, TPF moved several times, off the Nexus to Wordpress-based websites and finally to a much more sophisticated Hugo-based static site (that's where you are right now!).
+The guide steadily grew in scope and quality thanks to generous community feedback and many contributions.

 The release of Wabbajack in 2019 changed the modding world, especially for guide authors.
 Suddenly we could share setups in a fraction of the time, but at the cost of the "educational" benefits we previously offered.
 For a time, I took a hybrid approach by continuing the manual guide alongside a Wabbajack version which only worked thanks to zDas, Lively, and especially Cody who maintained the Wabbajack version at various points in time.